gdams/adoptium/content/blog/adoptium-automated-deployment-of-nagios/index.md

 - Deployment of Nagios plugins & monitoring agents on hosts.
 - Setup & Configuration Of A New Nagios Server Instance

 There is also previous blog post which provides an overview of how the Nagios solution monitors the infrastructure here: [Adoptium Infrastructure Management With Nagios](https://adoptium.net/blog/2023/03/adoptium-infrastructure-management-with-nagios/).

+In addition to the prior blog post, there is a YouTube video [Automated Nagios Deployment Using Ansible at Adoptium](https://www.youtube.com/watch?v=XDHsK1UT58w), which has a live demonstration of the process detailed in this blog post, available on the [Adoptium YouTube channel](https://www.youtube.com/@EclipseAdoptium).

 ## 2. Adoptium Infrastructure Management